zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 RC = (D ÷ (9 x C)) – (0.9 x C)
 ```

-So we've got the formula now.
+So we've **got the formula** now.
+Nice!

-The remaining issue here in correcting these values is that the arguments are anonymous.
+...but the **arguments are anonymous**.
 I'm not sure, from looking at them, what any of the variables here are used for.
 Complicating this slightly further?
 It looks like the argument _values_ are the exact same for every single cell, regardless of the outcome.

 {{<image src="f-same-formula-arguments.png">}}

 When I look at the arguments here for Yelich, it seems to be the same set of values passed as arguments for every player.
 So how, with the same inputs, are we getting separate outputs?
-RC, in all of its derivations, is a deterministic formula.
+Runs Created is, in all of its derivations, a deterministic formula.

 #### What Are These Arguments?

-Let's see if we can find the data actually being used.
-So first thing, loaded up the network tab and sent another request to the same page to see if that set of data was being transferred over the wire.

-{{<image src="e-network-responses.png">}}
+Let's go back to the React DevTools for a moment to see if there's any information we can gather.

-Nice!
-This payload looks promising.
-Inspecting further, it looks like we've got some entries called `rosterForCurrentScoringPeriod` that contains a player array with a `stats` dictionary.
+Inspecting further, it looks like we've got an entry called `rawStats` array with keys that look _exactly_ like those argument mappings from before.

-{{<image src="g-stats-for-current-period.png">}}
+{{<image src="k-raw-stats.png">}}

 Intuitively, this made sense to me.
 The arguments in the formula above were _keys_ and not _values_.
 So likely, this is using those sets of keys to find stats from this stats object, keyed by some sort of stat id value.
 Unfortunately, it doesn't seem like the stat _names_ are available elsewhere in the payload, just more values to corroborate what's in the payload with what's display in the UI.